Lisp-Stat/documentation/content/en/docs/Examples/plotting.md

 {{< vega id="bar-chart-stacked" spec="/plots/stacked-bar-chart.vl.json" >}}

-For this example, we'll use the Seattle weather example from the Vega website.
+This example uses Seattle weather from the Vega website.
 Load it into a data frame like so:

 ```lisp
 (defdf seattle-weather (read-csv vega:seattle-weather))